Develop5/PlaywrightAmazon/README.md

 This script also indicates where are the step-definitions.

-Now, we can execute in our api_e2e folder:

-    npm run cucumber

 Then, we need to have test results segregated, independently of whether we run 1 or more tests at a time, in parallel.